Joint Health and Safety Committee (JHSC) Training

 Certificate

-• A certificate will be awarded to those who complete program requirements
+• A certificate verifying 6 hours of JHSC training will be awarded to those who complete program requirements

 $125 + GST and includes all course materials.